-Ensure that the hardware and software requirements are met by the Backup Client Computer or the vCenter computer.
+Ensure that the Hardware and Software Requirements on Chapter 3 Requirements are met by the Backup Client Computer or the vCenter computer.

 3.5.2 Add-on Module Requirement

 Make sure that the VMware VM backup add-on module is enabled for your AhsayOBM user account, and that sufficient number of guest VM / socket license is assigned.